 December 1996.
-This would have enabled the complainant's account to fit time the trial judge came to charge the jury, it was generally accepted that the leading up to that date, solemn Mass had only ever been said at Knox Hall.
+This would have enabled the complainant's account to fit

+That particular prosecution theory was ultimately all but jettisoned.
+By the time the trial judge came to charge the jury, it was generally accepted that the Cathedral had been under renovation until 23 November 1996.
+In the months leading up to that date, solemn Mass had only ever been said at Knox Hall.